barblevin/barblevin/README.md

 ***
 I used a div with the container for spacing in larger windows, but I added a margin to the "tab-content" in the mobile mode because I think it looks a little sharper.
 It is a matter of preference, though.
 ***
-Ben took the pattern on the business card that we recieved and made 2 images based on that pattern.
-I went with a royalty free background (country-quilt3), but I left the other images in in-case we wanted to do something with them.
-***